danielfett/bluebattery.py/README.md

 Use `--collect` to get a more concise MQTT output using JSON objects.

+Use `--username` and `--password` if your MQTT server is configured to use authentication via username and password.

 ## Troubleshooting

 Depending on your environment, you may need to enable BLE first or to set up your linux user to allow using BLE: